Azure-Samples/azure-maps-services-ui/README.md

 ## Getting started

-Download the project and copy the `atlas-services-ui` JavaScript and CSS files from the `dist` folder into your project.
+Download the project and copy the `atlas-services-ui` JavaScript and CSS files and the `localization` folder from the `dist` folder into your project.

-See the [documentation](docs) for more details on a specific feature.
+See the [documentation](https://github.com/Azure-Samples/azure-maps-services-ui/tree/master/docs) for more details on a specific feature.

 ## Roadmap

 - Search bar with autocomplete option
+- Search form with autocomplete option
 - Route UI manager that manages rendering of routes on a map and coordinates interactions with the route instructions control.
 - Route input control that provides a user input form for calculating routes.
 - Print route dialog that connects to the route manager and captures map screen shots as well as instrucitons, but little else.